-Dominion Energy’s Surry Power Station – a nuclear power plant – is adjacent to the WMA’s Hog Island Tract, the largest of the three sections.
+Dominion Energy’s Surry Power Station – a nuclear power station – is adjacent to the WMA’s Hog Island Tract, the largest of the three sections.

 To reach the Hog Island Tract, you must stop at a security checkpoint.
 The inside and outside of your vehicle will be searched before you can proceed.

-You will also need to show a photo ID.
+You will also need to show photo identification.
 It was a bit intimidating, but I checked out and received a pass for my car while in the wildlife management area.

-The two other sections – Carlisle Tract and Stewart Tract – are south of the Surry nuclear power plant and do not require a full vehicle search.
+The two other tracts of land – Carlisle Tract and Stewart Tract – are south of the Surry nuclear power plant and do not require a full vehicle search.